jewliery/NewsRecommender/README.md

 # Twitter News Recommender
-This is the Bachelor Project from Julienne Büchele.
+Bachelor Project from Julienne Büchele.
 It's about a News Recommender using the Twitter API and Python scikit learn.

 ### Information über das Project